Symphony No. 6 (Mahler)

 The Symphony No. 6 in A minor by Gustav Mahler is a symphony in four movements, composed in 1903 and 1904, with revisions from 1906.
-It is sometimes nicknamed the Tragic ("Tragische"), though the origin of the name is unclear.
+It is sometimes nicknamed the Tragic ("Tragische"), though the origin of the nickname remains unresolved.

-Introduction

 Mahler conducted the work's first performance at the Saalbau concert hall in Essen on 27 May 1906.
 He composed the symphony during an exceptionally happy time in his life, as he had married Alma Schindler in 1902, and during the course of the work's composition, his second daughter was born.
 This contrasts with the tragic, even nihilistic, ending of the symphony.
 Both Alban Berg and Anton Webern praised the work when they first heard it.
 Berg expressed his opinion of the stature of this symphony in a 1908 letter to Webern:

-"Es gibt doch nur eine VI. trotz der Pastorale."
-(There is only one Sixth, notwithstanding the Pastoral.)
+Es gibt doch nur eine VI. trotz der Pastorale.
+[There is only one Sixth, notwithstanding the Pastoral.]

 Nickname of Tragische

-The status of the symphony's nickname is problematic.
-Mahler did not title the symphony when he composed it, or its first performance or first publication.
+The status of the symphony's nickname is problematic due to its lost history.
+Mahler did not title the symphony when he composed it, when it was first performed or when it was first published.
 When he allowed Richard Specht to analyse the work and Alexander von Zemlinsky to arrange the symphony, he did not authorize any sort of nickname for it.
 He had, as well, decisively rejected and disavowed the titles (and programmes) of his earlier symphonies by 1900.
-Only the words "Sechste Sinfonie" (Sixth Symphony) appeared on the programme for the performance in Munich on November 8, 1906.
+Only the words "Sechste Sinfonie" (Sixth Symphony) appeared on the programme for the performance in Munich on 8 November 1906.
 Nor does the word Tragische appear on any of the scores that C. F. Kahnt published (first edition, 1906; revised edition, 1906), in Specht's officially approved Thematische Führer ('thematic guide') or on Zemlinsky's piano duet transcription (1906).
 By contrast, in his Gustav Mahler memoir, Bruno Walter claimed that "Mahler called [the work] his Tragic Symphony".
-Additionally, the programme for the first Vienna performance (January 4, 1907) refers to the work as "Sechste Sinfonie (Tragische)".
+Additionally, the programme for the first Vienna performance (4 January 1907) refers to the work as "Sechste Sinfonie (Tragische)".

-Although not using the title, Alma Mahler's famous statement has influenced the association of the symphony with tragedy: “in the last movement, Mahler described himself and his downfall, or as he later said, that of his hero.
-‘It is the hero on whom fall three blows of fate, the last of which fells him, as a tree is felled.’
-Those were his words.”
+Although not using the title, Alma Mahler's famous statement has influenced the association of the symphony with tragedy:

+in the last movement, Mahler described himself and his downfall, or as he later said, that of his hero.
+"It is the hero on whom fall three blows of fate, the last of which fells him, as a tree is felled."
+Those were his words.